 I registered my details on the app in April and at the same time I thought I would search for them on Instagram and see if anything came up.
 Sure enough there they were so I promptly hit follow.
 On top of their feed I noticed that all followers for the month of April could receive 7% off their next booking just for following them on Instagram!
 Bingo, was going to book through them anyway so I gave it a run to see how much I could save.
 Went straight to the app, put in the discount code, chose the date and paid with my credit card!
 Done, saved some dollars!
 Pretty proud of myself!

-Once registered, I started to receive emails from Viator advertising their sales.
+Once registered, I started to receive emails with Viator promotion code advertising their sales.
 Each week Viator advertise weekly specials so keep an eye out for some super deals.
 One of these emails offered a 10% discount off selected tours if booked in May.
 I had already been looking at the Sounds of Silence dinner as it had been highly recommended.
 I took this to be a sign as the Sounds of Silence dinner was one of the selected activities that had 10% off.
 Tick again, booked and I’m feeling very happy with my savings.
 Especially since it was a surprise for my husband and I was trying to pay for all this without him realising I was up to something.

 Everyone at work had been along for the journey and many people said ‘you have to go to Kings Canyon’.
 I had a look at the app and Kings Canyon Day Tours from Ayers Rock Resort where $198 per person.
 At this stage I was thinking that we would have to give it a miss as I had spent enough and we were going on a big trip to Hong Kong, Kuala Lumpur and Borneo 6 weeks later and was starting to feel a bit guilty about the amount of money I was spending considering it wasn’t a big birthday or anything!
 I decided to sleep on it for a while.